cohensimpson/smallnet_ScientificData/README.md

-# Social Support and Network Formation in a Small-Scale Horticulturalist Population (Simpson, 2022, Scientific Data)
+# Social Support and Network Formation in a Small-Scale Horticulturalist Population (Simpson, Accepted, Scientific Data)

 ## Abstract